-Dover, DE – Over the past two weeks, officers from approximately 17 State, County, and municipal law enforcement agencies issued a total of 1,041 citations to unbuckled motorists during the 11th annual Click It or Ticket campaign.
-The enforcement portion of the campaign ran from May 14th through 28th and involved traffic safety checkpoints and saturation patrols both day and night.
+Dover- From May 12th to 26th, officers from 36 State, County, and municipal law enforcement agencies issued a total of 1,035 citations to unbuckled motorists during the annual Click It or Ticket campaign.
+The enforcement portion of the campaign involved traffic safety checkpoints and saturation patrols both day and night.

 · Wearing a seat belt decreases your risk of being seriously injured or killed in a crash by approximately 50%.